 The Early Career Professionals and Students SIG unites students and early career professionals interested in the clinical treatment and research of anxiety and depression.
 The group develops ADAA conference activities organized around topics specifically relevant to students and early career professionals, and offers an initial avenue for students and early career professionals to become more involved in ADAA by encouraging new and continuing ADAA membership.

-- Stephanie Woodrow, LGPC, NCC, The Maryland Anxiety Center
+- Stephanie Woodrow, LCPC, NCC, The Maryland Anxiety Center

 2018-2019 Annual Report